Chart Color Schemes

 Flagstone (West) - New Beith lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Flagstone (West) - New Beith's population was around 13,679 as of Nov 2025.
-This reflected an increase of 3,628 people since the 2021 Census, which reported a population of 10,051 people.
-The change was inferred from the estimated resident population of 12,381 from the ABS as of June 2024 and an additional 1,190 validated new addresses since the Census date.
-This level of population equated to a density ratio of 73 persons per square kilometer.
-Flagstone (West) - New Beith's growth rate of 36.1% since the 2021 census exceeded the national average of 8.9%.
-Population growth was primarily driven by interstate migration, contributing approximately 70.9% of overall population gains during recent periods.
+Flagstone (West) - New Beith's population is around 13,679 as of November 2025.
+This reflects an increase of 3,628 people from the 2021 Census figure of 10,051, marking a growth rate of 36.1%.
+This change is inferred from ABS's estimated resident population of 12,381 in June 2024 and an additional 1,190 validated new addresses since the Census date.
+The population density ratio is 73 persons per square kilometer.
+Flagstone (West) - New Beith's growth rate exceeded both national (8.9%) and state averages since the 2021 census.
+Interstate migration contributed approximately 70.9% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections were used, released in 2023 based on 2021 data.
-Considering projected demographic shifts, exceptional growth was predicted over the period, with the area expected to increase by 24,459 persons to 2041, recording a gain of 169.3% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+These state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections (released in 2023 using 2022 data) are applied for each age cohort where utilised.
+Considering projected demographic shifts, exceptional growth is predicted over the period with the area expected to increase by 24,459 persons to 2041 based on latest annual ERP population numbers, reflecting a total gain of 169.3% over the 17 years.

 Frequently Asked Questions - Population